MauroGarciaLorenzo/datagen/README.md

 This repository provides tools to generate datasets for small-signal stability analysis using the method proposed in [1].

-## Guide to set up the data generation tool on HPC
+## Guide to set up the data generation tool

 Clone stability analysis repository, custom GridCal repository and datagen
 ```bash